DeveloperBlue/windrose-equipment-slots-patcher/README.md

 # Windrose - More Ring and Necklace Slots - Existing Character Patcher - v1.0

+**This is not a mod.
+This is for patching existing characters to work with the existing Nexus mod [More Ring and Necklace Slots](https://www.nexusmods.com/windrose/mods/350) mod by Baradrim.**

 A small tool that updates your **existing** Windrose characters to work with the **[More Ring and Necklace Slots mod](https://www.nexusmods.com/windrose/mods/350)** mod by Baradrim.

 If you are creating a new character with the mod install, you do not need this patcher.

 > [!NOTE]